beratciftci4/OptiStudy-Analytics/README.md

 ## 🔮 Future Roadmap

 * **AYT Integration & Cross-Exam Corelation Matrix:** The current engine is optimized specifically for TYT macro-cycles.
-The next major release will integrate AYT (Advanced Proficiency Test) metrics.
+The next major release will integrate AYT metrics.
 This will allow the engine to compute a cross-exam correlation matrix, analyzing how score variance in core TYT subjects (e.g., Core Math) predictive-models the student's AYT performance thresholds.

 ------------